Orioles and Fruit-Loving Birds Love to Eat Grape Jelly

-Go beyond birdseed and mix up your backyard menu with grape jelly.
-Fruit-eating birds like orioles, catbirds and tanagers love it!
+Go beyond birdseed and mix up your backyard menu with grape jelly for birds.
+Fruit-eating orioles, catbirds and tanagers love it!

 What Birds Eat Grape Jelly?

-Go beyond birdseed and mix up your backyard menu with grape jelly.
-Fruit-eating birds like orioles, catbirds and tanagers can’t get enough of the stuff, especially now, when their usual sweet treats are hard to come by.
+Grape jelly is a magic lure for some birds.
+Fruit-eating birds like orioles, catbirds and tanagers can’t get enough of the stuff, especially in early spring, when their usual sweet treats are hard to come by.
 And as migrating birds make their long journeys north, they’re especially inclined to stop by backyards that feature energizing jelly on the menu.

-Although there’s no way to stop bees from taking advantage of jelly served from open-style feeders, oriole feeders with bee guards are available.
+Although there’s no way to stop bees from taking advantage of jelly served from open-style feeders, oriole feeders with bee guards are also available.
 They have a design similar to a hummingbird feeder.
 You can fill them with sugar water or try this oriole nectar recipe.

 Next, we asked the experts if birds can eat peanut butter.